 A Hamilton Artist

 Marina Randazzo was born and raised in Hamilton, Ontario.
 She studied at Concordia University in Montreal, OCAD in Toronto, and independently in Florence, Italy.
 She is endlessly inspired by her city surroundings and interprets them tenaciously in her home studio.
-Her work is shown at various events and in various locations around the city.
+Her work is shown in many events and locations around the city.

 Read the Artist's Statement